c-scholz/stream-setup/README.md

 # stream-setup
-comprehensive tutorial on how to set up a stream
+Comprehensive tutorial on how to set up a (Twitch) Stream.